 What Vitamins and Minerals do Carrots Have?

-According to Food and Agriculture organization, Carrots are a natural source of potassium, biotin, protein, fiber, iron, magnesium, vitamin A, C, and D. All these vitamins and minerals are needed for health and wellness.
+According to Food and Agriculture organization, Carrots are a natural source of potassium, biotin, protein, fiber, iron, magnesium, vitamin A, C, and minerals for cows.
+All these vitamins and minerals are needed for health and wellness.
 Cows need them for;

 Biotin is an important vitamin that is found in eggs, milk, bananas, spinach, sweet potatoes, and carrots, etc. This vital vitamin is needed by the milk-producing animals for the production of milk.
 Carrots contain a small amount of biotin but it is enough to boost milk production.